spotlightpa/poor-richard/content/statecollege/2023-05-10-SPLCENTREGIVES.md

 We’re grateful to our local partners for helping us deliver essential information to our Centre County readers.

 So this Centre Gives, donate to Spotlight PA to support the continued growth of vital local news in Centre County.
-Go to <a href="https://centregives.org/organizations/273-spotlight-pa">centregives.org/organizations/273-spotlight-pa</a> to make your donation.
+Go to centregives.org to make your donation.